OpenElements/open-elements-website/content/posts/2023-02-07-logging-in-java-and-other-languages.md

 One topic that every (Java) developer will have to deal with sooner or later is logging.
 While a simple `System.out.println` might suffice for small example programs, learning the programming language, or quickly debugging code, it is a definite no-go for the production operation of software.
 At this point, the output of an application must meet certain quality criteria to be used for verification, monitoring, and analysis of the application.
-For this reason, there is a plethora of logging frameworks and APIs, and it is often not easy for developers to decide which strategy is the right one.
+For this reason, there is a wide range of logging frameworks and APIs, and it is often not easy for developers to decide which strategy is the right one.

 Therefore, I have decided to write a series of best practice articles on the topic of logging.
 In this post, I will start with the general basics of logging.